raphaelschaad/dotfiles/apps.md

 - Antimony: Node-based CAD https://github.com/mkeeter/antimony
 - Meshmixer: Mesh viewer and editor
 - EAGLE: Electronic design.
 Downloading the full version and after installing clicking the “Run as freeware” button will give us all we need.
+- CrossPack for AVR: Development toolchain for Atmel’s AVR microcontrollers